EdmundsAPI/edmundsapi.github.com/_posts/2013/08/2013-08-31-Introducing-the-New-Developer-Portal.md

     url: /api_affiliate_network/
   - name: OAuth 2.0 Simplified
     url: "http://aaronparecki.com/articles/2012/07/29/1/oauth2-simplified"
-page_title: Introducing the New Developer Portal
+page_title: "The Edmunds API Blog"
-excerpt: "New portal sports new documentation format, Certified Developer Network and Affiliate programs, FAQs, Examples, ...etc."
+excerpt: "We're very excited to unveil our new Edmunds Developer Network Portal.
+The new portal has been completely redesigned with new APIs and documentation format to make it as easy as possible for developers to leverage the Edmunds.com data."
 published: true
 author_picture: Ismail_Elshareef.jpg
 ---

 We're very excited to unveil our new **Edmunds Developer Network Portal**.
-The new portal has been completely redesigned with new flows and format to make it as easy as possible for developers to leverage the Edmunds.com data.
+The new portal has been completely redesigned with new APIs and documentation format to make it as easy as possible for developers to leverage the Edmunds.com data.

 #### So what's new?